cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 `Add` operator, so it is applied first.

 The precedence range is an integer from 0 to 1000.

-The larger the number, the higher the precedence, the more "binding" the operator is.

 Here are some rough ranges for the precedence: